 “It’s been a pleasure to work with the Facebook team on making this vital part of their highly advanced infrastructure a reality,” said Lee.

-It will also be among the largest electrical loads in Georgia, one of the largest electrical loads served by a cooperative nationwide and Walton EMC’s largest electrical load.
+It will also be the largest electrical load in Georgia, one of the largest electrical loads served by a cooperative nationwide and Walton EMC’s largest electrical load.

 - Facebook's ninth such state-of-the-art facility in the U.S. and 12th in the world.

-- Consumes 38 percent less electricity than the average data center.
+- Uses 38 percent less electricity than the average data center.

 - Outdoor air, rather than air conditioning, is used for cooling.

-- Now hiring for full-time positions.
-Will have approximately 200 employees within five years.
+- Will have approximately 200 employees within five years.